penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

 # systemctl enable zabbix-server --now
 ```

+???+ note
+    The `NodeAddress` must match the IP or FQDN name of the Zabbix server node.
+    Without this parameter the Zabbix front-end is unable to connect to the active
+    nodde.
+The result will be that the frontend is unable to display the status
+    the queue and other information.

 ### Verifying the Configuration

 Check the log files on both servers to ensure they have started correctly and